Universiti Malaysia Pahang Al-Sultan Abdullah: History

 The university renamed to Universiti Malaysia Pahang Al-Sultan Abdullah on 14 April 2023, in honor for 16th Yang di-Pertuan Agong and current Sultan of Pahang, Sultan Abdullah.

 UMPSA Pekan Campus

-UMPSA main campus in Pekan began its operation in 27 July 2009.
+UMPSA main campus in Pekan began its operation on 27 July 2009.
 The campus can accommodate up to 10,000 students and 2,000 staff.

 The campus is home to four engineering faculties and one centre as follows;